 - Conduct research that enhances knowledge, practice, and policy in Community Youth Work through academic writing, collaborative sectoral partnership approaches and through, our students’ learning experiences and the support of early career MSc and PhD research supervision.

 - Collaborate across the disciplines of social sciences, education, and health to share multi-disciplinary interests and research expertise.

-- Disseminate research findings beyond academic circles into the wider community and voluntary sector, civil society, and government.
+- Disseminate research findings beyond academic circles into the wider community and voluntary sector, civic society, and government.

-- Disseminate our work to local, regional, and international community of scholars and practitioners through seminars, conference and the publication of our research results in world leading social sciences journals and international conferences.
+- Share our work to local, regional, and the international community of scholars and practitioners through seminars, conference and the publication of our research.

-Our research falls into the following main themes:
+Our research interests falls into the following themes: